-If you have a private health insurance plan, you healthcare may cover some of the medical costs for your injuries.
+If you have a private health insurance plan, your healthcare may cover some of the medical expenses for your injuries.
 However, your plan may be subject to a deductible or copay.
 Afterwards, however, you can seek compensation from the driver’s auto insurance, if necessary.

 With auto insurance, typical personal injury protection (PIP) coverage may entitle you to collect damages from your own plan if you live in a no-fault state.
 In these states, insurance companies are mandated to pay for the medical bills of everyone injured in a crash, regardless of who was at fault.
-A qualified attorney can help you sort through your state’s no-fault laws, if applicable.
+A qualified bike accident lawyer can help you sort through your state’s no-fault laws, if applicable.

 How An Attorney Can Help With A Bicycle Accident Lawsuit

-Your attorney will help you prove that the defendant (car driver, pedestrian, other cyclist, etc.) had a reasonable duty to act safely and be mindful of cyclists.
-Your attorney will help you show that the defendant breached that duty, and as a result you suffered injuries.
+Your personal injury attorney will help you prove that the defendant (car driver, pedestrian, other cyclist, etc.) had a reasonable duty to act safely and be mindful of bike riders.
+Your attorney will help you show that the defendant breached that duty, and as a result, you suffered serious injuries.

 For bike accident cases, it may be enough for your to prove that the defendant failed to obey a relevant traffic law, and this violation of the law caused your injuries.